-She is also Project Head of “Replica” project which consists of the digitization of 1 million photos of artworks in the Fondazione Giorgio Cini (Venice) and their patterns extraction through a search engine for visual similarities.
+She was Head of “Replica” project : digitizing 1 million photos of artworks in the Fondazione Giorgio Cini (Venice) and visual patterns extraction through a search engine for visual similarities.

 Her research interests in History are focused on the production and circulation of artistic and architectural knowledge in Europe XVIth – XVIIIth centuries in particular on North-South relationships and influences.

-She is coordinating regular summer schools and workshops about Digital Tools for Art History and Urban History.
+She coordinated summer schools and workshops about Digital Tools for Art History and Urban History.

 She attended conferences on digital methods for History in universities and patrimonial institutions.